How dentists treat dry sockets (alveolar osteitis). –

 (In most cases, a person’s post-extraction healing will progress normally for some days before the symptoms of a dry socket See the list. begin to set in.)

-Once your dentist determines that it’s likely that you do have a dry socket, they’ll typically proceed with the following steps.
+Once your dentist determines that it’s likely that you do have a dry socket, they’ll typically then proceed with treating it using the following steps.

 A medicated dressing is placed in the opening of the tooth’s socket.